-Rent receivable and Accounts receivable on the accompanying Consolidated Balance Sheets includes accrued rental income and other tenant accounts receivable, respectively.
-The Company accrues rental and other tenant income earned, but not yet receivable, in accordance with GAAP.
+Rent receivable and Accounts receivable on the accompanying Consolidated Balance Sheets include accrued rental income and other tenant accounts receivable, respectively.
+The Company accrues rental and other tenant income earned, but not yet received, in accordance with GAAP.

 Deferred Costs